ssl-hep/ServiceX/helm_charts/helm_charts,/helm_charts/docs/architecture.md

   - The data comes back as a ROOT file or `parquet` file, depending if you ask for the `xAOD` backend or the `uproot` backend.
 This is backed into the transformers that operate on these two types of files, and does need to be fixed.
 If you ask for an `awkward` or `pandas.DataFrame` the format conversion is handled automatically.
 - Errors that occur during the transformation on the backend are reported as python exceptions by the frontend code.

-<B>Q:
-  * TODO:
-    * Fix schema - transformers also talk to RMQ
-    * Fix schema - what talks to postgresql? </B>

 ## Backend

  The ServiceX backend is distributed as a Helm chart for deployment to a Kubernetes cluster.
 The [chart](https://github.com/ssl-hep/ServiceX.git) a number of microservices, described in the sections below.

-<B>Q: What rights does it require on K8s cluster?</B>

 ![Architecture](img/sx-architecture.png)

 ### [ServiceX API Server](https://github.com/ssl-hep/ServiceX_App.git) (Flask app)
 This is the main entry point to ServiceX, and can be exposed outside the cluster.
 It provides a REST API for creating transformation requests, posting and retrieving status updates, and retrieving the results.
+It also has a set of private in-cluster REST endpoints for orchestrating the microservices

 It also serves a frontend web application where users can authenticate via Globus and obtain ServiceX API tokens.
 Authentication is optional, and may be enabled on a per-deployment basis (see below for more details).